Tag Archive: Traverse City

 Experience the Best of National Cherry Festival at Delamar Traverse City

-As the newest addition to the Delamar hotels and resorts, Delamar Traverse City is a full-service upscale resort with exquisite views of Grand Traverse Bay, a waterfront, fine dining restaurant, and the perfect home base from which to participate in the National Cherry Festival.
+As the newest addition to the Delamar family, Delamar Traverse City offers exquisite views of Grand Traverse Bay, a waterfront Restaurant, and the perfect home base from which to participate in the National Cherry Festival.
 Book your stay with us today and enjoy this annual Michigan tradition.

 Home to 65 miles of Lake Michigan shoreline and picturesque freshwater beaches, forested wilderness islands, and miles of hiking trails, Sleeping Bear Dunes National Lakeshore is a must-see attraction for anyone visiting Northern Michigan.